autonity/docs.autonity.org/concepts/system-model/index.md

 #### Requests, transactions and calls

 Transactions are submitted as [requests](/concepts/system-model/#request) over the JSON-RPC remote procedure call (RPC) protocol to read and write to system state.
 Requests to protocol contract functions are made as Ethereum [transactions and calls](/concepts/system-model/#transactions-and-calls) executed in Autonity's Ethereum runtime.
 The on-chain operation executed by smart contract logic may be a [transaction](/concepts/system-model/#transaction-1) that is a write operation resulting in a change to system state or a read-only [call](/concepts/system-model/#call-1) that queries system state.
 Execution of a contract function may result in one contract invoking another contract, resulting in a [message call](/concepts/system-model/#message-call) between contracts.
-For example, a bonding request submitted to the Autonity Protocol contract results in a state change to the validator's liquid newton contract ledger when staking transitions are applied at epoch end.
+For example, a bonding request submitted to the Autonity Protocol contract results in a state change to the validator's Liquid Newton contract ledger when staking transitions are applied at epoch end.

 #### Request